TelAPI/telapi-php/examples/README.md

 ## Run Instructions

-In order to run files located under this path you will need to follow few easy steps.
+In order to run files located under this path you will need to follow a few easy steps.
 Runing them is very easy :)

-Once you choose desired example you will need to:
+Once you choose the desired example you will need to:

 #### Step 1 - Change credentials

-Every example file contains following block of the code:
+Every example file contains the following block of the code:

 ```php
 # A 36 character long AccountSid is always required.
 It can be described